RaoGhulam/semantic_clustering/README.md

 ```
 ---

-## Semantic Clustering vs Traditional Clustering

-Traditional clustering methods (like K-Means or hierarchical clustering using bag-of-words or TF-IDF) group data based on surface-level similarities—i.e., the exact words or features that appear in the sentences.
-If two sentences use different words, they may be considered completely different, even if they mean the same thing.

-Semantic clustering, on the other hand, groups sentences based on meaning rather than exact wording.
-Example:

-""I performed Fajar, Zuhr, and Bright Moon Fasting today.
-During Hajj, I visited Mina and performed Tawaf."

-"I performed the Islamic morning prayer, noon salah, and observed Ayyamul Beed fasting today.
-During the mandatory Islamic pilgrimage, I visited the Mina Valley and performed Namaz-e-Tawaf."

-Traditional clustering might treat these as different, but semantic clustering recognizes their semantic similarity and groups them together.

 ## Methodology
 1. **Entity Extraction**
 Sentences are first processed using **POS tagging** from NLTK to identify potential entities.